eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 ### **Calculation of the Professional Income Tax (IPR)**

 The calculation of the **Professional Income Tax (IPR)** is a specific process that requires the configuration of tax brackets defined by the **General Directorate of Taxes**.
-The **BHIMA system** supports the configuration and automatic calculation of the IPR tax.
+The **OpenSIGL system** supports the configuration and automatic calculation of the IPR tax.

 #### **Step 1: Determine the IPR Tax Base**
 To calculate the IPR base, the **employee share of the INSS contribution (QPO)** is subtracted from the **taxable gross salary**: